 Disclosure: While admission normally costs €4.50, I was admitted for free, but the opinions expressed above are my own.

-NOTE: Since I published this article, the Brilmuseum has, unfortunately, closed down.
+IMPORTANT NOTICE: Since I published this article, the Brilmuseum has, unfortunately, closed down.

 I did not have high hopes for either one, and I particularly feared that a museum devoted to eyeglasses would be about as interesting as a museum devoted to handbags.